meownit/nitweather/README.md

 ### nitweather
-A lightweight weather application for Android, written in korlin jetpack compose
+A lightweight weather application for Android, written in kotlin jetpack compose